Transfer news: What does each Premier League club need in January?

 The Foxes have a big squad and they’ve needed that with so many injuries.
 They’ll get Wesley Fofana back soon, which is huge, but the other center backs may need more competition.
 Vestergaard hasn’t settled well, while Soyuncu and Evans have struggled at times.
 Leicester need to invest in a new long-term center back.

 A luxury buy.
 Jurgen Klopp’s side could do with having one more attacking option as Roberto Firmino struggles with his form and Diogo Jota is a little better starting out wide.
+They signed Luis Diaz who fits their style perfectly and gives them extra options in attack.
 Maybe they will have to start looking (reluctantly) for a Jordan Henderson replacement soon?

 Manchester City – Central striker